Calgary city council just says no

 It seems the city is doomed to another fight for the centre-right, with police the beating heart of policymaking.
 But what would hold considerably more value for the city's long-term economics and politics is a viable mayoral candidate stepping up and declaring, with all the evidence in hand: more police do not make us safer.

 It's asking for trouble.
-After all, Vancouver's police union may have tipped the scales for Ken Sim in 2022.
+After all, Vancouver's police union likely tipped the scales for Ken Sim in 2022.
 Alberta's police chiefs may have done the same for the UCP in 2023.

 That person was there tonight, leading his council colleagues in informed debate.
-With any luck, Mayor Gondek was taking notes.
+With any luck, mayoral hopefuls were taking notes.

 Drug Data Decoded provides analysis on topics related to prohibitionist drug policy using news sources, publicly available data sets and freedom of information submissions, from which the author draws reasonable opinions.
 The author is not a journalist.